yqyeoh/techpass-tenant-docs/docs/applications.md

 - Approve: User will continue to have access to your application.
 - Deny: User will not have access to your application once the decision is applied at the end of the review.
-- Don't Know (Not reccommended): If you are unsure, you can select this option.
+- Don't Know (Not recommended): If you are unsure, you can select this option.
 User gets to keep their access.
 - Accept Recommendation: You can choose to accept Microsoft's Recommendation.

 Do note that the decisions/remarks you made can be seen by other reviewers and will be recorded in the audit logs.